qxdddliu/m-1/README.md

 are much faster and can carry more weight than birds.
 After we understand the human brain's computation principles we will be able to create intelligent machines much more intelligent than humans with unimaginable capabilities.
-At first it will not have any emotions like you and I. This will be a good thing because it will force us to ask if it would be moral to create an super intelligent machine with emotions to help us.
+At first it will not have any emotions like u and I. This will be a good thing because it will force us to ask if it would be moral to create an super intelligent machine with emotions to help us.
 It may not necessarily be a good thing for the human race.
 For example, look at how humans treat